Dr Luke Anthony Fiorini

 +356 2340 3367

-Since joining the Centre for Labour Studies, Luke designed and now coordinates the Bachelor Degree in Occupational Health and Safety (Hons).
+Dr Fiorini was instrumental in the development of the Bachelor in Occupational Health and Safety (Hons).
 This degree replaced the Diploma in Occupational Health and Safety which was offered by the CLS since 1997.
 Apart from lecturing in this course, he also lectures extensively in the Bachelor in Work and Human Resources, as well as several other courses.

-In terms of research, Luke is particularly interested in topics related to ergonomics and occupational health psychology.
-In particular, he has conducted research regarding presenteeism, absenteeism, work-related musculoskeletal disorders, work-related stress, and the wellbeing of healthcare workers.
-He is also interested in performance management, reward management, worker involvement, and labour relations.
+Dr Fiorini’s research interests include topics related to labour studies, ergonomics and occupational health psychology.
+In particular, he has conducted research regarding presenteeism, absenteeism, work-related musculoskeletal disorders, work-related stress, occupational health, mental health and well-being.
+He is also interested in unionism, work performance, and worker involvement.

 • Presenteeism and absenteeism